joey486/joey486/README.md

-# 👋 Hi there, I'm Joey!
+# Hi there, I'm Joey!

 I'm a developer with a passion for building clean and scalable software — from sleek Flutter apps to low-level compiler backends.
 Currently working as a **Frontend Developer at Hudi**, where I craft responsive, performant UIs using **Flutter** with a custom **token-based design system** powered by [Mix](https://pub.dev/packages/mix).

 ---

-## 🚀 What I'm Working On
+## What I'm Working On

-- 🧩 **Building design systems** with token-based architecture (spacing, radius, colors, typography) in Flutter.
+- **Building design systems** with token-based architecture (spacing, radius, colors, typography) in Flutter.
-- 🔧 **Writing a Jack compiler backend in Lean**, including optimizations like:
+- **Writing a Jack compiler backend in Lean**, including optimizations like:
   - Constant Folding
   - Dead Code Elimination
   - Common Subexpression Elimination (via DAG)
   - Loop-Invariant Code Motion
-- 🧮 Developing a **React Vector Calculator** with 2D/3D vector operations and canvas-based visualization.
+- Developing a **React Vector Calculator** with 2D/3D vector operations and canvas-based visualization.
-- 🎮 Modding and exploring the internals of **Fallout: New Vegas**.
+- Modding and exploring the internals of **Fallout: New Vegas**.

 ---

-## 🛠️ Tech Stack & Tools
+## 🛠Tech Stack & Tools

-### 👨‍💻 Languages:
+### Languages:
 - **Dart** (Flutter) – UI development, design systems
 - **JavaScript (ES6)** – React, Canvas API, DOM scripting
 - **Python** – Compiler design, data generation, scripting